 If you didn’t get a chance to play Super Mario 3D World in its’ original incarnation, then you clearly did not own one of the 20 Nintendo WiiU systems that were purchased around the world during it’s five year run as Nintendo’s flagship console.
 Fine… maybe 20 is a bit low, but suffice to say the Nintendo WiiU is basically the equivalent of one lonely slice of pickle buried in the Big Mac of Nintendo’s massive success sandwich, the original Wii and the current Nintendo Switch.
 Perhaps it was it’s massive similarity in both name and concept to it’s predecessor, the landmark Nintendo Wii console.
 Or maybe it was a little too far ahead of it’s time, as the tablet controller concept pioneered on the WiiU was the clear prototype for the massive success of the Nintendo Switch.
 Or maybe it was this guy’s fault… we may never know.

 The unfortunate story of the WiiU is that it was home to many of the BEST original titles that Nintendo has released over the past decade… and that is why SO many of them are getting a second chance to live on the Nintendo Switch.
 Mario Kart 8, Donkey Kong’s Tropical Freeze, Pikmin 3, and now the upcoming Super Mario World 3D… title after title of excellent but undiscovered games are getting a second chance to live on the Nintendo Switch, and in the case of Super Mario World 3D we are even getting additional content with the Bowser’s Fury expansion.
-The Nintendo Switch has become the perfect place for many of these under-appreciated WiiU gems to finally get the opportunity to shine in front of an appreciate audience, and while some may dismiss these re-releases as a “cash-grab” for Nintendo, the truth is that in the world we live in today it is rare that even the most deserving ideas get a second chance at life.
+The Nintendo Switch has become the perfect place for many of these under-appreciated WiiU gems to finally get the opportunity to shine in front of an appreciative audience, and while some may dismiss these re-releases as a “cash-grab” for Nintendo, the truth is that in the world we live in today it is rare that even the most deserving ideas get a second chance at life.

 Second chances are uncommon for a reason… most often it is because the failure of the original opportunity is an indication that the concept is fatally flawed at its’ most fundamental level.
 But as we see with Super Mario World 3D, that is not always the case.
 This title CLEARLY deserves to be played by an adoring fanbase who missed out on it the first time.
 I mean… LOOK at this game.
 You get to be Mario… and Peach… and Luigi…. and Toad… all at the same time… as CATS.
 You know… climbing and jumping around all nimbly bimbly from tree to tree.
 What’s not to love?